praekelt/seed-auth-api/docs/http_api.rst

 Overview
 ^^^^^^^^
-Seed Auth was designed to allow one or more applications to be able to delegate authentication, user and permission management to a single, internal service.
+Seed Auth was designed to allow one or more applications to be able to delegate authentication and user and permission management to a single, internal service.
 For the case of multiple applications, this avoids the need for users to authenticate separately for each application.

 An application would use Seed Auth as follows: